mickenordin/nextcloud-db/mariadb/compose/README.md

 docker-compose down -d
 ```

-The last node that goes down, should have `safe_to_bootstrap` set to 1.
+The last node that goes down, shall have `safe_to_bootstrap` set to 1.
 To verify this, we can look at the content of `grastate.dat` file under the MySQL data volume:

 ```bash
 $ cat datadir/grastate.dat